 Sample Episode: "Washi Tape Hacks"

-Why I Like It: It's hosted by a talented young girl and is far more upbeat and fast paced than adult craft shows.
+Why I Like It: It's hosted by a talented young girl and is far more upbeat and fast paced than most adult craft shows.

 5. Sesame Street

 Description: Old school and new school Sesame Street videos.

 Running Time: Some short segments and some full episodes.